Kid-friendly Rainbow Glazed Coconut Sprinkles Recipe - Sticky Fingers Cooking

 Rainbow Glazed Coconut Sprinkles

 Have you or your kids ever made your own food coloring?
-You'll get your chance with this recipe for a fun and tasty cake or cupcake topper.
+You'll get your chance with this recipe for a fun and tasty cake, cupcake, or cookie topper.
 Using various fruits and vegetables, kids will color coconut shreds naturally to make their own rainbow-colored sprinkles!

 Happy & Healthy Cooking,